 - Power BI filters are more advanced than excel worksheet filters.

-- We mainly work with three kinds of filter i.e. Visual Level Filter, Page Level Filter, and Report Level Filter.
+- We mainly work with three kinds of filters i.e., Visual Level, Page Level, and Report Level Filter.

 - You need to understand what kind of impact each filter would do.

 This has been a guide to Power BI Filters.
-Here we discuss how to add filter functions in Power BI including page level, report level, drill, and visual level filter along with an example.
+Here we discuss the top 3 types of power bi filters and how to add them in reports along with an example and downloadable templates.
 You can learn more about Power BI from the following articles –